Best noise-canceling wireless earbuds 2023

 Reasons to avoid

-Anker's Soundcore lineup of earbuds has an impressive range of options, and it's hard not to like the Liberty 4 for what they can deliver.
+Anker's Soundcore lineup of earbuds has an impressive range of options, and it's hard not to like the Liberty 4 for what they can deliver, much like we did in our review.
 They follow many of the same design and functionality principles applied in previous pairs, including a comfortable fit with a tight seal that sets things in motion.

 The audio quality is very good, partly because you can tailor it a couple of ways.
 Use the Soundcore app's HearID to create a custom EQ for the earbuds made specifically for your ears by mapping your hearing sensitivity at multiple frequencies.
 Or you could try out the two dozen EQ presets available and try your hand at creating something yourself.
 You can even give spatial audio a chance.
 Unfortunately, Anker still won't bring in aptX codec support, but at least you get some hi-res love with LDAC.
 Moving the onboard controls to the stems increases consistency, too, taking the hands-free experience to another level.